rfieve/binary-search-tree/README.md

 ### `add`

-`add` adds a (or list of) given node(s) to the given binary search tree with the given compare function and returns a new tree, without modifing the original tree in place.
+Adds a (or list of) given node(s) to the given binary search tree with the given compare function and returns a new tree, without modifing the original tree in place.

-⚠️ Caveats: using another compare function than the one used to create the tree with `toBST` will of course f\*\*k up the tree.
+> :warning: Using another compare function than the one used to create the tree with `toBST` will of course f\*\*k up the tree.
 A safer approach consists of using `makeAdd`.
 It curries an `add` closure function with the given compare function.

 ```typescript
 const modifiedTree = add(tree, compare, 11);